 About Us

-The hosts of astro[sound]bites are four Astronomy PhD students studying a range of astronomy topics at different universities around the United States and Australia, excited to share our love of science and interesting new research results.
+The hosts of astro[sound]bites are four Astronomy PhD students studying a range of astronomy topics at different universities around the United States, Europe, and Australia, excited to share our love of science and interesting new research results.
 Read more about who we all are below!

 Cormac Larkin